CONUNDRUM (CONdom & CONtraception UNDerstandings: Researching Uptake & Motivations)

 To investigate this situation, three NHS health boards (NHS Greater Glasgow and Clyde, Lanarkshire, Lothian) in partnership with Scottish Government, have asked us to provide an in-depth and up-to-date understanding of the social context shaping young people’s use and non-use of condoms and contraception for penetrative sex.

-The CONUNDRUM project is taking place between September 2019 and August 2020, and uses a range of research methods, including: engagement events, focus groups, and an online survey.
+The CONUNDRUM project took place between September 2019 and March 2021, and used a range of research methods, including: engagement events, focus groups, and an online survey.

 Cynthia Graham (Professor of Sexual and Reproductive Health, University of Southampton)